National Professional Qualification for Senior Leadership (NPQSL)

 The final assessment is submitted to an external assessor.

 The assessment comprises of a project style submission detailing your development as a leader throughout the programme.
-You will create a 5000 report based on your project where you will work across your school to :
+You will create a 5000 word report based on your project where you will work across your school to :

 a) reduce variation in pupil progress and attainment